-The department is working to ensure that State significant projects in NSW are supported by better assessment, better coordination and better engagement.
+The department is implementing measures to ensure that State significant projects in NSW are supported by better assessment, better coordination and better engagement.

-The Rapid Assessment Framework is a suite of proposed system improvements that increase the efficiency of major project assessments and speed up assessment timeframes while also improving assessment quality, engagement standards and customer service.
+The Rapid Assessment Framework is a suite of system improvements that are designed to make major project assessments quicker and more efficient, while also improving assessment quality, engagement standards and customer service.

-The Rapid Assessment Framework aims to streamline the assessment of major projects, provide clear guidance on environmental impact assessment and introduce a new Registered Environmental Assessment Practitioners (REAP) Scheme to provide quality assurance for environmental impact statements (EIS).
+The Rapid Assessment Framework streamlines the assessment of major projects, provides clear guidance on environmental impact assessment and introduces a new Registered Environmental Assessment Practitioners (REAP) Scheme to provide quality assurance for environmental impact statements (EIS).

 For more information, please email the project team directly.